Grand Coulee Dam: Third powerplant

 After World War II, the growing demand for electricity sparked interest in constructing another power plant supported by the Grand Coulee Dam.
 One obstacle to an additional power plant was the great seasonality of the Columbia River's streamflow.
 Today the flow is closely managed—there is almost no seasonality.
 Historically, about 75% of the river's annual flow occurred between April and September.
 During low flow periods, the river's discharge was between 50000 ft3/s and 80000 ft3/s while maximum spring runoff flows were around 500000 ft3/s.
 Only nine out of the dam's eighteen generators could run year-round.
 The remaining nine operated for less than six months a year.
 In 1952, Congress authorized $125,000 for Reclamation to conduct a feasibility study on the Third Powerplant which was completed in 1953 and recommended two locations.
 Nine identical 108 MW generators were recommended, but as matters stood, they would be able to operate only in periods of high water.

 Further regulation of the Columbia's flows was necessary to make the new power plant feasible.
 It would require water storage and regulation projects in Canada and a treaty to resolve the many economic and political issues involved.
 The Bureau of Reclamation and Army Corps of Engineers explored alternatives that would not depend on a treaty with Canada, such as raising the level of Flathead Lake or Pend Oreille Lake, but both proposals faced strong local opposition.
 The Columbia River Treaty, which had been discussed between the U.S. and Canada since 1944, was seen as the answer.
-Efforts to build the Third Powerplant were also influenced by competition with the Soviet Union, which had constructed power plants on the Volga River larger than Grand Coulee.
+Efforts to build the Third Powerplant were also influenced by competition with the Soviet Union, which had constructed power plants on the Volga River larger than the Grand Coulee Dam.